MSc in Occupational Health (Campus Based)

 The MSc course has certainly changed the direction of my work and has had a major and positive effect on my life."

-To find out more on how the course was experienced by some of our former students and how it has impacted or influenced their life take a look at the testimonials they kindly sent to us:
+To find out more on how the course was experienced by some of our former students and how it has impacted or influenced their life, click here to take a look at their testimonials.